 Although it is more expensive than the shuttle service, taxi service is also available from the Birmingham Airport to Tuscaloosa.
 The cost is approximately $100-120 (plus tip).
 Taxis are normally waiting outside the baggage claim area of the airport.
 You should ask the driver for the price and agree to the price before you get in the taxi.

 What should I do if I arrive at the airport/bus station/train station and no one is here to pick me up?

 If problems occur while traveling and your arrival time changes, please call the ELI office at (205) 348-7413 as soon as possible.
 If the office is closed, call the ELI cell phone at (205) 454-8066.
 A card with the ELI phone and fax numbers is enclosed with your arrival information; please keep this card with you as you travel.

-If you need to stay in Birmingham overnight, you may wish to stay at one of the following motels located near the airport.
-All of these motels provide free transportation to and from the Birmingham Airport.
-There are free courtesy telephones located near the baggage claim area so that you can call the motel to ask for the free shuttle service.
+If you need to stay in Birmingham overnight, you may wish to stay at one of the following hotels located near the airport.
+All of these hotels provide free transportation to and from the Birmingham Airport.
+There are free courtesy telephones located near the baggage claim area so that you can call the hotel to ask for the free shuttle service.

 Holiday Inn Airport/Birmingham

 Phone: (205) 591-6900